HeroldKiraly/HeroldKiraly/README.md

 #### A little about myself, it all started in 2013 when I started a hobby to program video games, websites and smaller applications for personal use.
 I have tried many different kinds of career paths and just recently gained back the passion to focus on Front End Development full time.
 I find great enjoyment in taking ideas, conceptual designs, and converting them into pixel perfect functional user experiences.

-- 🔭 I’m currently working on updating my portfolio website
+- 🔭 I’m currently working on a React multi page user form
 - 🌱 I’m currently learning React Framework
 - 💬 Ask me about my current projects
 - 📫 How to reach me: kiraly-h@protonmail.com